mfncooper/mockery/README.md

 warnings appear on the console.
 If you need to, you can tell Mockery to turn off those warnings:

-    mockery.warnOnUnregistered(true);
+    mockery.warnOnUnregistered(false);

-If you later need to re-enable the warnings, then passing `false` to the same function will do that, as you might imagine.
+If you later need to re-enable the warnings, then passing `true` to the same function will do that, as you might imagine.

 ## The name